mattbmoorin/thats-life/README.md

 > Select That's Life to see a random post.

 > You may edit your post if it happens to appear for  you.

+<h3>todo</h3>

+<b> Change edit view to Post route so the post id does not display in the URL

+(This has initally been left out in order to prove that the project satisfies the requirement of a user being able to edit their own content).